kyewei/MusicGen/README.md

 Proper MVC design was fun too.
 It ended up being a bigger project than I thought.
 The core part was mapping out the matrices that summarized patterns in the tonic, predominant and dominant harmony sections of a piece of music, which ended up being a central part of my implementation.

+####Update: 4/21/2015
+I've recently be made aware of HookTheory's API for its crowd-sourced song chord collection.
+They contain probabilities of a chord following some previous chord, and of progressions also.
+I've written some scripts in Node.js to scrape and analyze.
+They are in the `hooktheory-api-data-js` folder.

 ##Implementation and Rationale